• Northern lights over Deerness - image by Premysl Fojtu

 Set your camera

 Sometimes what you can see with the naked eye can vary massively from the colours your camera can pick up.
-Sometimes a dull, green glow in the distance can be a beautiful display of colour on your camera’s viewfinder.
+You might see a dull, green glow in the distance, but it can be a beautiful display of colour on your camera’s viewfinder.
 Getting to grips with your settings is the hard part – luckily the Orkney Aurora Group has provided this handy guide.

 Pick your location